 • Information Seeking Variance: We compute a vector of length 29, which is made up of 0s and 1s where for each of the piece of information available for a case, a value of 1 is assigned if that information is requested and 0 is assigned if that information is not requested during the case.
 The vectors for all cases for a given participant are combined to produce a 29 x 6 matrix.
 We calculate the Dice dissimilarity coefficient between each row of the matrix (trial) using R’s dist function (in the proxy package).
-While several methods exist for calculating distance between, we use the Dice coefficient due to it being well suited specifically for binary data, as well as its increased weighting on discordant pairs (ie a piece of information being sought by one participant but not sought by another).
+While several methods exist for calculating distance between, we use the Dice coefficient because it is well suited for binary data, and provides increased weighting on discordant pairs (i.e. a piece of information being sought by one participant but not by another).
 The computation of all pairwise distances produces a 6 x 6 matrix where each trial is given a distance/dissimilarity value relative to every other trial.
-A lower distance value between two trials indicates that the information sought on those trials are more similar to one another.
+A lower distance value between two trials indicates that the information sought on those trials is more similar.
 In order to look at the similarity of information seeking across all six trials, we compute the mean distance of the participant’s cosine distances.
 A lower mean value indicates that participants seek similar information across the cases whilst a higher value indicates that information seeking is varied more by case.

 • Information Seeking Value: We sought to compute the average value of sought information for the medical students using these values.
 To do this, we take each of the 29 pieces of information in turn by case and split trials into two groups: trials of that case where that information was sought and trials of that case where that information was not sought.
 For each group, we compute the proportion of trials where the students included a correct differential, and then take the difference between these two values.
 A positive value would indicate that students were more likely to identify the correct condition with that information rather than without that information.
 This difference can be considered that information’s ‘value’.
 For each of the participants’ cases, we compute this difference for each piece of information that the participant sought (for information they did not seek, the informational ‘value’ would be 0) and then calculate the sum of all information values for each case.
 We then take the mean information value across all cases for each participant.
 This gives an overall measure of, on average, how useful the information was that participants sought on each case.